Sherlock Holmes vs Jack the Ripper: Would He Solve It?

 Would Holmes have arrived at the same conclusion as the many others before him?
 Or would the detective regard such an obvious fact to be, in fact, nothing more than a deception on the way to revealing the true identity of the killer?

-There is no doubt that Jack the Ripper was more than a common opportunist, otherwise, the killer would have been found out long before completing the infamous Whitechapel murder.
-But would he have had the mind to outsmart Holmes, who prided himself on seemingly always being one step ahead, and at least two in front of Scotland Yard (which he would have taken great pleasure in boasting)?
+There is no doubt that Jack the Ripper was more than a common opportunist.
+Otherwise, the killer would have been found out long before completing the infamous Whitechapel murders.
+But in a battle between Sherlock and Jack the Ripper, would the killer have had the mind to outsmart Holmes, who prided himself on seemingly always being one step ahead, and at least two in front of Scotland Yard (which he would have taken great pleasure in boasting)?

-Coincidentally, the work of Sir Arthur Conan Doyle and the Canonical Five murders overlapped.
+We have already highlighted how the work of Sir Arthur Conan Doyle and the Canonical Five murders overlapped.
 Holmes first appeared in 1887, just a year before the killing in Whitechapel, with Doyle continuing to write stories up until 1927.
-It is almost inconceivable that the author did not at least use elements of the morbid reality in which he lived through as inspiration for his stories.
+It is almost inconceivable that the author did not at least use elements of the morbid reality in which he lived as inspiration for his stories.
+In a world where fiction and fact overlap, Sherlock Holmes and Jack the Ripper may well have come face to face down a dark alley one evening.

 The Final Problem